enriGarcia/enriGarcia.github.io/ReadMe.md

 This is the GitHub repository used to create a simple academic website.

-This tutorial and website are heavily based on the tutorial and website from [Karl Broman](http://kbroman.org).
-Thanks Karl Broman!

 ---

 My parts of this web site are licensed under